 Staff knew what to do in a medical emergency and completed training in emergency resuscitation and basic life support every year.

-Emergency equipment and medicines were available as described in recognised guidance.
+described in recognised guidance.
 Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.

 Staff recruitment